entrepeneur4lyf/mcpi/README.md

 2. Implement the McpPlugin trait
 3. Register your plugin in the server's main function

-Plugins can be of different types:

-1. **Data-driven plugins**: Extend the JsonDataPlugin base class
-2. **Dynamic plugins**: Implement the McpPlugin trait directly
-3. **API wrapper plugins**: Connect to external services

 ## Standard Plugin Operations

 While plugins can define custom operations, these standard operations are recommended: